Harjun751/UnderStance/MilestoneSubmissions/Milestone2/README.md

 Git was used for version control, with Github as the remote repository.
 Branch protections were set in place such that code cannot be directly commited to main - all changes must be done through pull requests.
 Additionally, code reviews must be done in Github before any pull request can be merged.
 To keep branches clean and well-organized, we followed the Github flow, naming our branches <#name>/JIRA-<#issueNumber>-<#briefDescription>.

-![Github flow](images/githubflow.jpg "Github flow") (Branches that I did not delete locally)
+![Github flow](images/githubflow.jpg "Github flow") (Branches not deleted locally)

 This reduced the cognitive load when switching between branches or reviewing pull requests, as the naming scheme and workflow made the development process easy to follow.

 ## Collaboration
 As previously mentioned, we used Scrum with 2 week sprints as our collaborative framework.
-We conducted pre-sprint meetings, planning pokers, and daily scrums in our process for Milestone 1.
+We continued conducting pre-sprint meetings, planning pokers, and daily scrums in our process for Milestone 2.
 We used JIRA to host our product backlog and conduct sprint planning.

-Scrum has allowed us to set clear goals for Milestone 1, while leaving some flexibility on which developer does which task.
+Scrum has allowed us to set clear goals for the milestones, while leaving some flexibility on which developer does which task.
 Daily scrums kept us on-track and up-to-date regarding any pertinent information.
 It had also allowed us an avenue to clarify any doubts we had in specific implementation details with each other.

 ![JIRA board](images/scrum.jpg "JIRA Board")